 3. Carrier Capacity

 With container carriers servicing a large number of customers, overcapacity in ocean shipping is becoming a great challenge in global logistics.
 The alternating twin problem of lack of demand and oversupply has been a cause for this.
 Inside the US, trucker shortages have led to delayed deliveries to ports.
 An aging workforce and increased regulations are also negatively affecting the overall domestic truck movement.

 In global logistics, material moves through many channels such as road, sea, and air to reach the final destination.
 Since shipment is passing through various modes of transportation and a number of logistics dealers, security has become a serious concern.
 Logistics companies that operate internally and overseas need to be familiar with the US customs security programs such as C-TPAT or AEO to secure their supply chain networks.

 Similar to other industries, logistics is also dictated by customer demands.
 Offering complete transparency of supply chain deliveries involves too many parties, that may not work in tandem for global logistics.
 Complete integration of activities within the organization and with other external players is required to make this possible for customers.

 Each of the above factors is critical to the success of global logistics, and hence, the need to solve the impending issues is high.
 Effective logistics involves rising above these challenges, to offer top-class delivery service to global customers.
 In case you are interested in improving your logistics operations, InApp can be the right partner.
-InApp has 19 years of experience in delivering expert logistics solutions, that provide clear process visibility, and much-needed analytics to identify areas of improvement.
+InApp has over 20+ years of experience in delivering expert logistics solutions, that provide clear process visibility, and much-needed analytics to identify areas of improvement.
 If you want to learn more about our shipment and fleet management, or smart warehousing solutions, get in touch with us today.